jerome78b/bitget-trading-bot/README.md

 ![configuration API](./assets/API-demo-ENG.png/)

-💡 **Ces droits sont nécessaires pour que le bot puisse :**
+💡 **These permissions are required for the bot to :**

-- Récupérer les positions
+- Retrieve open positions
-- Placer/modifier les ordres TP/SL
+- Place/modify TP (Take Profit) and SL (Stop Loss) orders
-- Gérer le levier et le mode de marge
+- Manage leverage and margin mode
-- Suivre l’équity et les performances en live
+- Monitor equity and live performance

 ## ❓ Why use this bot?